Mount Gangapurna

 Includes

-• Airport pickup and drop off to and from Tribhuvan International Airport to your hotel in Kathmandu.
+• Airport pickup and drop-off from Tribhuvan International Airport on arrival and transfer to your hotel in Kathmandu.

-• Accommodation at a 3-star hotel in Kathmandu and Pokhara (breakfast is provided).
+• Accommodation at a hotel in Kathmandu as mentioned, including breakfast.

-• Transportation as per the itinerary (Kathmandu - Dharapani and Nayapul - Pokhara - Kathmandu).
+• Transportation from Nayapul - Pokhara - Kathmandu.

-• Standard, Delicious, and Fulfilling Meals three times a day during the Circuit Trek.
+• Delicious and Fulfilling Meals three times a day (breakfast, lunch, and dinner) during the trekking days.

 Excludes